federicoB/federicoB.github.io/content/posts/20251115_heating_automation/index.md

 **Potential Next Steps**

-* Connect to weather forecasts: Avoid warming the flat excessively when a sunny day is expected or start heating at night if very cold mornings are predicted.
+* **Connect to weather forecasts**: Avoid warming the flat excessively when a sunny day is expected or start heating at night if very cold mornings are predicted.
-* Build nice dashboards in Home Assistant: For example, show flow temperature, return temperature, on/off status, history graphs, and efficiency metrics.
+* **Build nice dashboards in Home Assistant**: For example, show flow temperature, return temperature, on/off status, history graphs, and efficiency metrics.
-* Generate alerts: For example, alert when the pump hasn’t been running for X minutes or when an error code is detected in the heating system.
+* **Generate alerts**: For example, alert when the pump hasn’t been running for X minutes or when an error code is detected in the heating system.
-* Reinforcement learning: Enable the system to learn from temperature patterns, occupancy, and energy usage to optimize heating schedules automatically.
+* **Reinforcement learning**: Enable the system to learn from temperature patterns, occupancy, and energy usage to optimize heating schedules automatically.